Grant Manual for Erasmus Traineeship Part 1

 Language course before starting the traineeship

 As an Erasmus trainee, when you are granted a traineeship grant, you will be given access to an online language course.
 If you will be taking a language course in the host country, you may also receive a grant for the days before the start of the traineeship.
 The language course can be in the language you will use for work and/or in the host country’s local language.
 You are responsible for finding a suitable language course in your host country.
 The course must be in close connection with your traineeship.
 You will not receive a grant to cover any course fees or for any days between the language course and the start of your traineeship.
 Additionally, the language course cannot be included in the minimum days for the Erasmus traineeship.
-State the date of the language course in your application, see more under Step 3: Application.
+State the date of the language course in your application, read more about this under the heading "Application guide".

-If you plan on taking the train to the traineeship destination you may apply for an additional travel grant worth EUR 190 (approx. SEK 2000) in any of the application rounds in 2021.
-35 travel grants are available and will be granted on a first come first served basis, meaning a travel grant might not be available in the later application rounds in 2021.
+Each semester, the Unit for International Mobility announces a number of travel grants worth EUR 190 (approx. SEK 2000) for students who choose to travel to/from their study destination by train.
 In the event of any competition for these grants, a randomised selection will take place.
-The EUR 190 can be used to either buy a single train ticket, or as a contribution to an interrail pass.
-If you decide to interrail to your final destination, please note that you must take out additional insurance for this period.
+The EUR 190 can be used to either buy a single train ticket, or as a contribution to an Interrail pass.
+If you decide to Interrail to your final destination, please note that you must take out additional insurance for this period.
 Kammarkollegiet’s insurance policy is only valid for the most direct journey possible.
-You state that you intend to take the train to your traineeship destination directly in the grant application in MoveON.
+You state that you intend to take the train to your study destination directly in the grant application in MoveON.

 To be eligible for an Erasmus traineeship, the following criteria must be met:

 - You must be studying for a Bachelor’s, Master’s or doctoral degree at Uppsala University.

 - You must have successfully completed at least 60 credits of university studies (credits from other universities/HEIs can be included in these 60 credits).